HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 ### <span style="color:silver"> 3.6.2 </span> CDS Hooks Request
 {:.no_toc}

 The `order-sign` request includes `context` and `prefetch` elements with FHIR resource attributes or entire resources.
-The contents of these elements for the Digoxing + Cyclosporine CDS artifact are shown below.
+The contents of these elements for the Digoxin + Cyclosporine CDS artifact are shown below.

 ##### Context
 {:.no_toc}